alephium/docs/docs/misc/Content.md

 🍭 UX Series - Did you know...
 You can get testnet $ALPH directly from the wallets! - https://x.com/alephium/status/1825536444754264354

 🍭 UX Series - Did you know...
 You can export a CSV file for your taxes? - https://x.com/alephium/status/1823034477481955444

+🍭 UX Series - Did you know...
+You can use a passphrase to enhance your security? - https://x.com/alephium/status/1836072293694644492

 ## Ecosystem Updates